DellGEOS/AzureStackHOLs/lab-guides/01-DeployAzureStackHCICluster-WAC/readme.md

 Window Admin Center currently does not support converged networking.
 In following example we will use 4 NICs - two for east-west and two for north-south traffic.

-**1.** On Check network adapters page explore adapters and click Next.
+**Step 1** On Check network adapters page explore adapters and click Next.

 ![](./media/edge15.png)

-**2.** On Select management adapters page, select Two physical adapters teamed for management and select first 2 adapters as management.
+**Step 2** On Select management adapters page, select Two physical adapters teamed for management and select first 2 adapters as management.
 Once all first two adapters are selected, click on **Apply and test**.
 After all is applied, click **Next**.

 ![](./media/edge16.png)